 Introduction to Fashion Careers students learn what it takes to be successful in fashion by exploring careers within the industry.
-Instruction focuses on hands-on experiences.
-Students apply the design process from concept to final product and demonstrate basic fashion design techniques.
+Instruction focuses on applied experiences, with students exploring the design process and demonstrating basic fashion design techniques.
+Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.